sirthxalot/test-github-features/.github/CONTRIBUTING.md

 project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

+You may begin with our [Code of Conduct] in order to understand some rules of expected behaviour.

 Fundamental Terminology
 --------------------------------------------------------------------------------